Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Introduction

 Existing research in QA primarily relies on token-level equivalence metrics like exact match (EM) and F1 word overlap to quantify performance by comparing model responses to human-annotated reference answers \cite{rajpurkar-etal-2016-squad, reddy-etal-2019-coqa}.
 These reference responses are typically brief, a style mimicked by models fine-tuned on these tasks.
 In contrast, instruction-following models tend to produce much more verbose responses\todo[]{VA: as a consequence of large number of generation tasks in SFT and RLHF (can cite instructgpt here)}, either to lexically align with the user (i.e. repeating and adopting the user’s lexical items, \citealt{pickering2004lexicalgrounding}) or to provide additional information.
 While these phenomena help in establishing users' trust in the system and keeping them engaged \cite{chiesurin2023dangers}, the resulting \textit{assymetry} between model responses and reference answers makes traditional QA evaluation metrics unsuitable for the task \cite{bulian2022bem}. }

-Consider, for instance, the scenario in \Cref{fig:example_flow_diagram}, where the user question is \textit{``Where are One Direction from?''}.
-A comparison between the reference response \textit{``London, England''} and the first part of the model's response \textit{``One Direction are from London, England''} yields an EM score of 0 and F1 score of only 0.5, despite both answers being effectively equivalent (The entire response gets 0.36 F1 score).
-Moreover, the second part of the response asserts that One Direction is from \textit{Mullingar, Ireland}, a fact which despite being correct, is not entailed by the provided knowledge.
-As EM and F1 only compare against reference answers, they are unsuitable to estimate the alignment of the model's response with the provided knowledge.
+Consider \Cref{fig:example_flow_diagram}, where the user asks \textit{Where are One Direction from?}.
+Comparing the reference answer \textit{London, England} with the first part of model response \textit{One Direction are from London, England} yields 0 EM and 0.5 F1 score, despite both answers being effectively equivalent (the entire response scores 0.36 F1).
+Moreover, the model asserts that One Direction is from \textit{Mullingar}.
+While correct, this fact is unsupported by the provided knowledge.
+As EM and F1 only compare with reference answers, they cannot estimate if the model response is supported by the provided knowledge.

-In this work, we advocate that the performance of instruction-following models for retrieval-augmented QA should be evaluated along two dimensions --- 1) \textit{correctness w.r.t information need}, which measures a model's efficacy in satisfying a user's information needs, and 2) \textit{faithfulness w.r.t provided knowledge}, which measures a model's capability to ground responses in provided knowledge.
-A model demonstrating robust performance across both these dimensions can potentially be considered useful and safe for the user in information-seeking scenarios.

-Along these dimensions, we evaluate several recent instruction-following models such as Llama-2 \cite{touvron2023llama2}, GPT-3.5 (sibling model of \citealt{ouyang2022instructgpt}), Flan-T5 \cite{chung2022flant5}, and Alpaca \cite{Taori2023alpaca} on three popular QA datasets that correspond to three diverse QA tasks --- Natural Questions (NQ; \citealt{kwiatkowski2019nq}) for open-domain QA, HotpotQA \cite{yang2018hotpotqa} for multi-hop QA, and TopiOCQA \cite{adlakha2022topiocqa} for conversational QA.
-We conduct a human analysis of 900 model responses and correlate them with several automatic metrics for correctness and faithfulness.
+We posit that an optimal model should not only \textit{correctly} respond to user queries but also be \textit{faithful}, i.e. it should only disseminate information that is inferrable or directly stated by external documents \cite{rashkin-etal-2021-increasing, dziri-etal-2022-evaluating}.
+The resulting interpretability builds user trust and allows for dynamic knowledge updates \cite{lewis2020rag}.
+In this work, we advocate that QA models should be evaluated along two fronts -- 1) \textit{correctness w.r.t information need}, which measures model's efficacy in satisfying a user's information needs, and 2) \textit{faithfulness w.r.t provided knowledge}, which measures a model's capability to ground factual information in provided knowledge.
+We evaluate several recent instruction-following models -- Flan-T5 \cite{chung2022flant5}, Alpaca \cite{Taori2023alpaca}, GPT-3.5 (sibling model of \citealt{ouyang2022instructgpt}), and Llama-2 \cite{touvron2023llama2} -- on three popular factual information-seeking QA datasets -- Natural Questions (NQ; \citealt{kwiatkowski2019nq}), HotpotQA \cite{yang2018hotpotqa}, and TopiOCQA \cite{adlakha2022topiocqa}.
+We conduct a human analysis of 1800 model responses and correlate them with several automatic metrics for correctness and faithfulness.